 Date, time, location, and any other information related

-What service you are requesting (2 interpreters for 8
+The type of service you are requesting (for example, 2 interpreters for 8

 hours etc.) and a cost estimate for the services.